devopsmay24batch/mydevopsrepo/README.md

 <h4> This commit is made from feature branch made by chaitra</h4>
 <h4> This commit is made from feature branch made by amudha</h4>
 <h5> New commit is made to main branch from remote using git command</h5>
+<h6> New commit is made to main branch from remote using git command</h6>